Remote Sensing Object Counting with Online Knowledge Learning: Method

 \section{Method}

-In this section, we introduce our proposed online knowledge learning method for crowd counting, which uses a one-stage training paradigm and effectively transfers knowledge.
-As depicted in Fig.~\ref{fig:fig1}, the network framework comprises a teacher branch and a student branch.
-The teacher branch is rich in experience and can extract useful information from training data, while the student branch has fewer parameters and faster reasoning speed.
-We will begin by presenting our network architecture and then proceed to explain how we distill knowledge from the teacher branch to the student branch.
+{In this section, we present a novel Online Knowledge Learning method, termed OnKL Net, designed for remote sensing object counting.} Unlike the two-stage distillation training paradigm, our method is a one-stage training framework that can effectively transfer the inherent knowledge from the teacher branch, which holds privileged information, to the student branch.
+To accomplish this, we employ the point-based framework P2PNet~\cite{song2021rethinking} as our network foundation, which directly predicts individual locations as points.
+In what follows, we will begin by presenting our network architecture and then proceed to explain how we distill knowledge from the teacher branch to the student branch.